mictab/React-Firebase-Hosting-Example/README.md

 # React-Firebase-Hosting-Example
 A simple example to show how you can deploy a create-react-app to Firebase Hosting

+The deployed app can be seen at https://iprog-firebase-example.firebaseapp.com/

 ## Steps

 1. Create a React project, e.g. with `create-react-app`